 In Ancient Egypt

-Ancient Egyptians believed finches were spiritual guides sent to help them find their way through life.
-Finches were viewed as good omens, symbolizing luck and joy.
+Ancient Egyptians believed finches were spiritual guides sent to help them navigate life.
+They viewed finches as good omens, symbolizing luck and joy.
 They also viewed these birds as symbols of family bonds.

 Finch Cultural Symbolism